entando/app-builder/Apps.md

 After running `npm install` in the app builder the user can run the `npm run app-install <appId>` command to install the app.

-To install a dev app that has not been published on npm you can use additional flags:

 This command will trigger a download of the app from npm and the installation of its component within app builder.
 After the installation process is complete it will be possible to either `npm start` or `npm build` app builder.

+To install a dev app that has not been published on npm you can use additional flags:

-- `-d` specify the relative path where the app is installed. when using this flag the appId should be the normalized app name, without the `@entando/` prefix.
+- `-d` specify the relative path where the app is installed.
+When using this flag the appId should be the normalized app name, without the `@entando/` prefix.
 - `-p` specify the package name if it is different from the appId

 to use flags you will have to use the double dash in the command: